 Micropipette and tips

-Note: Here we describe this method by using an example of pBlueScript. pBlueScript vector contains a single EcoRV restriction site in the multiple cloning site.
+Note: Here we describe this method by using an example of pBlueScript.
+The multiple cloning site pBlueScript vector contains a single EcoRV restriction site that can be used for generating blunt-end linearized vector.
 Digestion of pBlueScript with EcoRV generates linear DNA with blunt ends.
 Digested plasmid is purified (preferably gel elution) and incubated with Terminal transferase enzyme in presence of dideoxyTTP under suitable reaction conditions.
 After 60 min of incubation, the enzyme reaction is stopped by heat inactivation and purified again.

 Step 1: Digest the plasmid vector with a blunt-end cutter restriction enzyme that has a single restriction site within a multiple cloning site.